rxantos/tubras/trunk/tools/irrb/doc/start.rst

 * Blender Objects are written to Irrlicht scene nodes in a scene file (.irr).
 * Blender Mesh *Data* maps to mesh files (.irrmesh).
 * Multiple Blender Objects may link to the same Mesh Data Block.
 In this case only a single .irrmesh file will be generated and multiple nodes will be written to the scene file.
-* irrb only exports materials that have been UV mapped to images set up in the UV/Image Editor.
+* irrB only exports materials that have been UV mapped to images set up in the UV/Image Editor.
 These are sometimes referred to as "Game Engine Materials".

-Before you start using **irrb** you should at the very least have a fundamental understanding of how to use Blender.
+Before you start using **irrB** you should at the very least have a fundamental understanding of how to use Blender.

-In order to better understand how **irrb** works with Blender, it will help you to know the relationship between Blenders "Objects" and "Object Data".
+In order to better understand how **irrB** works with Blender, it will help you to know the relationship between Blenders "Objects" and "Object Data".

 In a general sense, "Objects" are things (mesh, cameras, lights, etc.) you add